GJMcClintock/cflfastR/README.md

 Save the script and restart your RStudio session, by clicking `Session` (in between `Plots` and `Build`) and click `Restart R` (there also exists the shortcut `Ctrl + Shift + F10` to restart your session).
-If set correctly, from then on you should be able to use any of the `cfbd_` functions without any other changes.
+If set correctly, from then on you should be able to use any of the `cfl_` functions without any other changes.

   - For less consistent usage: At the beginning of every session or